 THE COST OF A HEALTHY DIET

-The cost of a healthy diet is defined as the least expensive combination of locally available items that would meet food-based dietary guidelines, based on the number and quantity of items in each food group.
+The cost of a healthy diet is defined as the least expensive combination of locally available items that would meet food-based dietary guidelines.
 Least cost diets that meet dietary guidelines also achieve adequacy for almost all essential nutrients, with additional benefits from energy balance between food groups.

-(2) nutritional composition of each item, accounting for edible portion and water weight,
+(2) food composition of each item, accounting for edible portion and water weight, and

-(3) daily requirements for a healthy diet, using the least-cost items in each food groups.
+(3) daily requirements for health, using the least-cost items in each food groups to meet dietary guidelines, and

 THE HEALTHY DIET BASKET